devpunks/snuggsi/.vscode/README.md

 The **Language Identifiers** `*.es`, & `*.test` should be added to contributor's VSCode `file.associations` settings for syntax highlighting. (_See [settings.json](./settings.json)_)

-_⚠️  This is not needed for normal usage._
+_⚠️  This is not needed for "normal" usage._

 ## References